 - Developed by Europeans in the 1980s as Groupe Special Mobile standard, adopted by Asia,

-- This digital, Circuit-switched mobile technology widely embraced by all over the world and it enjoyed 80% global market share in its peak
+- This digital, Circuit-switched mobile technology widely embraced by all over the world, and it enjoyed 80% global market share at its peak.

 - Used in Voice as well as data services (SMS and MMS).

 - It uses Time Division Multiple Access methods for transmitting a signal in an 850 MHz – 1900 MHz frequency band.
-Communication channel, narrow bandwidth of 200 kHz carved out in frequency space, is divided into eight-time slots called a frame.
-Each user is allotted a frame and the signals are transmitted over that frame on a rotational basis.
-At any point of the time signal of one user only will be transferred but all the users will feel the entire band is servicing
+The communication channel, narrow bandwidth of 200 kHz carved out in frequency space, is divided into eight-time slots called a frame.
+Each user is allotted a frame, and the signals are transmitted over that frame on a rotational basis.
+At any point, the time signal of one user will only be transferred, but all the users will feel the entire band is servicing.

-- Spread spectrum technique is followed in CDMA which allows many users to share the frequency band simultaneously and each user’s signal is tagged with a unique sequence number (Code).
+- The spread spectrum technique is followed in CDMA, which allows many users to share the frequency band simultaneously, and each user’s signal is tagged with a unique sequence number (Code).

 2. SIM Cards

-- In GSM instruments, the Subscriber identity module (SIM) card is mandatory and it contains International mobile subscriber identity (IMSI), password protection, and activation/deactivation facilities.
+- The Subscriber identity module (SIM) card is mandatory in GSM instruments, and it contains International mobile subscriber identity (IMSI), password protection, and activation/deactivation facilities.
 SIM cards are provided by the service provider and activated once.

-- In CDMA instruments, there is an inbuilt SIM and it has an Electronic serial number and caller number should be assigned/activated by the service provider.
+- There is an inbuilt SIM in CDMA instruments, and it has an Electronic serial number, and the caller number should be assigned/activated by the service provider.

-- In GSM SIM cards can be freely moved from one instrument to another without the intervention of service provider.
-Caller number can be ported from one service provider to another service provider.
+- In GSM, SIM cards can be freely moved from one instrument to another without the service provider’s intervention.
+The caller number can be ported from one service provider to another service provider.

-- In CDMA Changing instrument is not easy for a consumer, as the carrier will have to be involved in invoking the new instrument.
+- In CDMA, Changing the instrument is not easy for a consumer, as the carrier will have to be involved in invoking the new instrument.